dotmesh-io/docs/hugo/content/references/cli.md

 this directory - `dm` will manage it for you.
 By default, it's located in `$HOME/.dotmesh/config`, but all `dm` subcommands accept a `-c PATH` or `--config PATH` flag, to make `dm` use a different config file.

+## Verbose mode

+You can view the contents of the RPC requests between the `dm` client and the dotmesh server by using the `--verbose` flag.
+It will print the contents of the JSON request and reponse body to standard out.

 ## Connecting to clusters.